heidelberg-hepml/lloca/docs/source/numerics.rst

 In this section, we review the numerical choices made to ensure stable training of the Frames-Net architectures.
 The information contained in this section is also carefully discussed in the appendices of the `LLoCa paper <https://arxiv.org/pdf/2505.20280>`__.
-All the methods are implemented in the package and can be easily accessed via the configuration files.
+All the methods are implemented in the package and can be easily accessed as class options.

 Regularizing input particles
 -----------------------------